Albumin Urine Test

 - If the collection cup has a lid,

-remove it carefully and set it down with the inner surface up.
+remove it carefully.
+Set it down with the inner surface up.
 Do not touch the

 inside of the cup with your fingers.